PCL-Reasoner/V1.5/model_card.md

 # ​**PCL-Reasoner-V1.5**​

 ## Model Overview
-We release **PCL-Reasoner-V1.5**, a next-generation reasoning model built upon **PCL-Reasoner-V1** and further enhanced through **offline reinforcement learning** method on the **MindSpeed-LLM framework** with **Ascend hardware acceleration**.
-Building on the strong foundation of PCL-Reasoner-V1, PCL-Reasoner-V1.5 achieves even greater proficiency in complex mathematical reasoning, demonstrating state-of-the-art performance among 32B-scale models.
+We release **PCL-Reasoner-V1.5**, a next-generation reasoning model built upon **PCL-Reasoner-V1** and further enhanced through **offline policy gradient learning** method on the **vllm-ascend** and **MindSpeed-LLM framework** with **Ascend hardware acceleration**.
+Building on the strong foundation of PCL-Reasoner-V1, PCL-Reasoner-V1.5 achieves even greater improvement in complex mathematical reasoning with long chains of thought (CoT), demonstrating state-of-the-art performance among 32B-scale models.

 PCL-Reasoner-V1.5 attains **9x.x% on AIME 2024** and **9x.x% on AIME 2025**, significantly outperforming prior 32B-class models and closing the gap with much larger systems.
 This advancement stems from **~~refined data curation, improved contamination filtering, and optimized training dynamics~~** tailored for deep reasoning tasks.